vadimdemedes/ink/migrate.md

 ### New `<Static>` component ([#281](https://github.com/vadimdemedes/ink/pull/281))

-Functionality has remained the same, but API has changed and performance has significantly improved.
-New API looks very similar to the one commonly used in virtual list libraries, like `react-tiny-virtual-list`.
+The functionality has remained the same, but the API has changed and performance has significantly improved.
+The new API looks very similar to the one commonly used in virtual list libraries, like `react-tiny-virtual-list`.

 ```jsx
 // Before